Garlic can be one of those things you can grow year after year and can easily become a plant-it-and forget-it kind of gardening technique.

 I have had tons of people come up and ask me, recently ‘how come my garlic didn’t grow this year when I planted it in the spring with my daffodils and tulips?’
 I say, there’s your first mistake.

 Many big box stores get garlic bulbs in with tulips, rhubarb plants and horse radish root in the spring and this sends the wrong message about planting garlic.
-Garlic needs a long growing season, so planting it in the spring just doesn’t give it enough time in the ground.
+Garlic needs a long growing season (about 9 months!), so planting it even in early spring just doesn’t give it enough time in the ground.

 There are only few things you should not grow next to garlic because it tends to compete for the same resources.